-The experienced Las Vegas car accident attorneys at Sam & Ash, LLP have recovered millions of dollars for crash victims like you.
+The experienced car accident attorneys at Sam & Ash Injury Law have recovered millions of dollars for crash victims like you.
 We can help you understand whether you have a right to pursue a claim against another driver, even if you were partially at fault.
 To discuss the specifics of your accident, contact our partial fault crash lawyers today to learn more about your legal options in a free initial consultation.

 What To Do After an Auto Accident Where You May Be Partially at Fault?